Adarsh12643/Face-Recognition-Attendance-System---with-Blink-Detection/README.md

 # 🎓 Face Attendance with Blink Detection & Email Alerts

 This project is a professional-grade Biometric Attendance System designed for college environments.
-It utilizes Computer Vision to identify students and verify liveness.
+It utilizes Computer Vision to identify students and verify liveness and send live email alerts.

 ## 🌟 Key Features